John Burgmeier

-John Burgmeier is an American voice actor, writer and musician who works for Funimation for English dubbed anime.
+John Burgmeier (born October 24, 1974) is an American voice actor and ADR script writer who provides voices for English versions of Japanese anime series and video games.
 As a voice actor, he is best known as the voice of Kurama from Yu Yu Hakusho, Tien from the Dragon Ball series, Shigure Sohma from Fruits Basket, Eyes Rutherford from Spiral, and Switzerland from Hetalia: Axis Powers.
 Burgmeier is also the son of voice actress Linda Young.
+Burgmeier was the Head Writer at FUNimation for several years before retiring from the role in 2018.
+During his tenure, he worked as Head Writer for the English Dub version of One Piece and voiced several minor characters.

 Discography

 Burgmeier is also a musician and member of the rock band El Gato.
 He plays guitar, keyboard, and other instruments across the band's two albums and EP.
 While the members of El Gato are not currently active, they will still occasionally play a show.